Kink3d/Graphics/com.unity.visualeffectgraph/Documentation~/Block-SpawnOverDistance.md

 ## Remarks

 This Block uses a VFXSpawnerCallback interface and you can use it as a reference to create your own implementation.
-The implementation for this Block is in **com.unity.visualeffectgraph > Runtime > CustomSpawners > SpawnOverDistance.cs**.
+The implementation for this Block is in **com.triband.visualeffectgraph > Runtime > CustomSpawners > SpawnOverDistance.cs**.